Sherling Backstage Walkway

 The walkway can be accessed via the entrance of the Dorfman Theatre.
 It is located on the second floor.
 An accessible lift is available on the right side of the bar and opens directly onto the Walkway.

-Visiting times are Monday to Saturday from 9:30 a.m. to 7:30 p.m.
-As the backstage area is a working environment, please note that it can get busy, noisy, and potentially smelly when workers are on location.
+Visiting times are Monday to Saturday an hour before performances when there is a show in the Dorfman Theatre.
+The backstage area is a working environment, please note that it can get busy, noisy, and potentially smelly when workers are on location.

 For visitors wanting more insights and close-up perspectives, the National Theatre also offers paid Backstage Tours from Monday to Saturday.
 These have to be booked in advance.